 “Oh, hell, no….”

 “The Sherbet Pervert?”

-Another kiss pressed to that smooth back.
-Kel wonders idly how long it will take before the hooky Mexican pills start changing the way Toni’s body feels against his mouth.
+Kel presses another kiss to that smooth back and wonders idly how long it will take before the hinky Mexican pills start changing the way Toni’s body feels against his mouth.
+“Mm-hm.”

 “Eeww!”
 Toni squeals, kicking and splashing in the water.
 “Oh, yuck!
 Is that why you took those disgusting socks back out of the hamper this morning?”

-“Mm-hm.”
-Kel rubs his hands over Toni’s shoulders, still entranced.
-“I can’t believe you were gonna wash them.
-I’ve spent all week dirtying those puppies up.”
+“Mm-hm,” Kel says again, rubbing his hands over Toni’s shoulders, still entranced by the landscape of his body and the wet, silky sheen that the imperfectly rinsed soap leaves against his pale-olive skin.
+“I can’t believe you were gonna wash ’em.
+I spent all week dirtying those puppies up.”

 “I hate it,” Toni declares, and Kel knows there’s a pouty face being pulled, though he can’t see it.
 “It’s stinky and gross and disgusting.
 Does he make you call him Daddy?”

 “Nn-nn.”
 Kel writes three small, secret words across Toni’s shoulders with a soapy finger, then quickly washes them away.
 “Mr. Petersen.
 I think that was his eighth grade Phys Ed teacher or something.
 Whack, no?”